ChainSafe/blst-ts/doc/memory-model.md

 };
 ```

 As you can see above, while `V8` does manage the memory not all of it is handled by the garbage collector.
 Portions are used by node and `V8` for the process itself.
-Each of these spaces is composed of a set of pages allocated by the operating system in large chunks with [`mmap`](https://man7.org/linux/man-pages/man2/mmap.2.html) or [`MapViewOfFile`](https://docs.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-mapviewoffile) (on Windows).
+Each of these [spaces](https://github.com/nodejs/node/blob/4166d40d0873b6d8a0c7291872c8d20dc680b1d7/deps/v8/src/heap/paged-spaces.h#L455) is composed of a set of pages allocated by the operating system in large chunks with [`mmap`](https://man7.org/linux/man-pages/man2/mmap.2.html) or [`MapViewOfFile`](https://docs.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-mapviewoffile) (on Windows).
 This is to avoid the overhead of calling `malloc` for each allocation.
-The pages are then managed by one of the various `V8` allocator classes and, in some instances, the garbage collector.
+The pages are then used by one of the various `V8` [allocator classes](https://github.com/nodejs/node/blob/4166d40d0873b6d8a0c7291872c8d20dc680b1d7/deps/v8/src/heap/cppgc/object-allocator.h#L39) and, in some instances, the garbage collector to manage process memory.

 ### Garbage Collected Memory